lovoo/goka/examples/3-messaging/README.md

 1    Charlie: See you later.
 ```

-The handler employs a view on `collector.Table` to retrieve the messages for alice.
+The handler employs a view on `collector.Table` to retrieve the messages for Alice.
 It gets the user from the URL and tries to get the value from the view.
 If no value is available, the user has received no messages yet.
 Otherwise, the handler loops over the messages in the slice and formats the output.